 Then they decided to put some new accommodation on and build us a separate entity unit.
-Which, bless their hearts, they did.
-And it was very very nice.
-All the cabins’ interiors had been designed … at long last they had cottoned onto the fact of using the space correctly.
-They had all been designed by people who designed caravans.
-So in our room, I was in a double room – there were two double bunks, four lockers, a desk, a chair, an armchair, a table, a television (by this time we had gone mad and got Sky television), a washbasin and a locker underneath the washbasin.
+It was very, very nice.
+All the cabins’ interiors had been designed by people who designed caravans, at long last they had cottoned onto the fact of using the space correctly.
+I was in a double room which had two double bunks, four lockers, a desk, a chair, an armchair, a table, a television (by this time we had gone mad and got Sky television), a washbasin with a locker underneath.
 All in a room about as big as that.
 Very compact.
-So everyone had to be extremely tidy, you couldn’t leave things lying about.
+Everyone had to be extremely tidy, you couldn’t leave things lying about.
 Not that it bothered me, because I always am a bit tidy.
-We were on there and we had this special room built to accommodate us, both us and the marine controllers.
-We had marine controllers out there was well, who looked after all the shipping, moving freight and all the rest.
+We were on there and we had this special room built to accommodate us and the marine controllers.
+The marine controllers looked after all the shipping, moving freight and all the rest.

-You mean working period?
 When we first started we had fourteen days on and fourteen days off.
 Twice a year you had six weeks off.
 It worked extremely well, but later on towards the end of my career, about four years before I retired, they had brought in new regulations about controllers’ hours.
-Because you could work for ever if you couldn’t get a relief or anything – it was a ridiculous situation -and I had fought for many years from within the Guild to get this regulation.
+You could work forever if you couldn’t get a relief or anything, it was a ridiculous situation.
+I had fought for many years from within the Guild to get this regulation.
 It took a long time, but it came eventually.
-And when they sorted out what they could do on the beach they did not know – nobody on this committee … I forgot to mention, there was a committee for the offshore situation, it was a little bit like a quango, but an operational quango.
+There was a committee for the offshore situation, it was a little bit like a quango, but an operational quango.
 We made decisions and did them.
 I was on two in actual fact.
-I was on one for the air traffic control side and the other one was for a thing called ORFLAG (offshore radio liaison group).
-The man who was in charge of it was quite a character as a matter of fact.
-Great talker.
+I was on one for the Air Traffic Control side and the other one was the Offshore Radio Liaison Group (ORFLAG).
+The man who was in charge of it was quite a character, a great talker.
 If you ever went to a meeting with him, you did it before lunch.
-If you did it after lunch and he’d had a couple of gargles, he went on for ever more (Bit like me!)
-I sat on those committees all the time I was offshore as a matter of fact.
+If you did it after lunch and he’d had a couple of gargles, he went on for ever more.
+A bit like me!
+I sat on those committees all the time I was offshore.
 We dealt a lot with the political side of things.
 I fell out several times with the political people.

 We had to do safety courses as well, survival courses.
 I don’t swim and the first one I went on was down at Lowestoft.
-They took us out in this boat into the North Sea – it was November.
-The youngest of the lads who worked with me came along to look after the old fellow – they called me granddad because I was the oldest one amongst them.
+They took us out in this boat into the North Sea, it was November.
+The youngest of the lads who worked with me came along to look after the old fellow, they called me Granddad because I was the oldest one amongst them.
 The rest were quite young lads actually.
 He came with me and we went to Lowestoft.
-We got out in the North Sea and they said “Jump!”
-Oh…. dear.
-Anyway, we all eventually got in the North Sea with these lifejackets on and he said, “Anybody in trouble, put your right arm up.”
-So we’d been in the water I don’t know how long.
-I wasn’t wearing a watch at the time – there wasn’t a safe place to wear a watch.
-And I did something to my elbow.
+We got out in the North Sea and they said ‘Jump!’.
+Oh, dear.
+Anyway, we all eventually got in the North Sea with these lifejackets on.
+We were told to put our right arm up if we were in trouble.
+We’d been in the water I don’t know how long, I wasn’t wearing a watch at the time, and I did something to my elbow.
 I couldn’t move my arm, it was dead.
-So I raised my left arm … (Laughs) Took no notice of me.
-Eventually I managed to get him in earshot (they had these swimmers in scuba gear).
-He said, “What’s that?”
-“My arm’s gone, it’s dead, completely dead, I can’t use it .”
-He said, “Well get you back on the lifeboat.”
-So they had these rubber inflatable dinghies where you sit across.
-They are used for inshore work.
-So they brought one of these alongside, dropped me in and wedged me between the seat and the stanchion on my right arm!
-Coo, I was in agony!
+So I raised my left arm and they took no notice of me!
+Eventually I managed to get within earshot of one of the swimmers in scuba gear and I was able to tell him my arm was completely dead.
+They had these rubber inflatable dinghies where you sit across which are used for inshore work.
+So they brought one of these alongside, dropped me in and wedged me between the seat and the stanchion on my right arm.
+Coo, I was in agony.
 Agony!
-So they went alongside to the lifeboat and the entrance to the lifeboat was about yeh big.
-And it was going up and down about eight or nine foot.
+So they went alongside to the lifeboat and it was going up and down about eight or nine foot.
 I had to get from this dinghy into the lifeboat.
-All I did was dive in head first.
 I was wearing a helmet.
-I dived in head first, sat in this thing, got back on board eventually and we went back to Lowestoft.
-First thing you’d do when you got back there, you walked into this shower room – you had a survival suit on.
-Very primitive thing it was – they improved enormously towards the end.
-It was a rubber wet suit, but flabby, arms and so on.
-You’d walk in this room and there is water cascading down, fresh water, cold icy fresh water to wash all the salt off you.
+All I did was dive in head first, sat in this thing, got back on board eventually.
+We went back to Lowestoft.
+First thing you’d do when you got back there is walk into this shower room.
+You had a survival suit on, very primitive thing it was but they improved enormously towards the end.
+It was a rubber wet suit, but flabby arms and so on.
+You’d walk in this room and there is water cascading down, cold icy fresh water to wash all the salt off you.
 Then you’d take this suit off and go through into the warm shower and get showered.
 I still couldn’t use the shower.
 The lad who was with me practically had to dress me and dry me down.
 I was driving, in a driver-only car.
-He couldn’t drive, so we sat there for about an hour and a half until life came back and I could move the steering wheel and we drove home.
-I was quite a while getting over that.
-That dead arm business.
+He couldn’t drive so we sat there for about an hour and a half until life came back to my arm.
+When I could move the steering wheel we drove home.
+I was quite a while getting over that dead arm business.
 I eventually had to have it seen to.
 I had it operated on and got it fixed up.

-When satellites were introduced.
-This was after I retired, actually.
 I retired in 1994.
-I had done then, would you believe, 586 round trips from Norwich airport to Aberdeen.
-When I retired, I decided I would have a bit of a thrash up in Aberdeen, have all my chums up there. because I’d made a lot of friends, obviously.
-The Aberdeen Airport Skean Dhu was the hotel.
-I’d arranged for M. to fly up to Aberdeen to join us.
-I’d also arranged before I left for her to be presented with a bouquet when we got back here to Norwich.
-Because she’d done an awful lot of work.
-She was my longstop, really.
-All the mail that came in, when I went offshore, she used to filter it through and I’d phone her up and say, “What’s in the post?”
-And either send it or keep it, or deal with it this way.
+I had done 586 round trips from Norwich airport to Aberdeen.
+When I retired I decided I would have a bit of a thrash at the Dyce Skean Dhu hotel at Aberdeen Airport.
+I’d have all my chums up there.
+I’d made a lot of friends.
+I’d arranged for my wife to fly up to Aberdeen to join us.
+Before I left I’d also arranged for her to be presented with a bouquet when we got back here to Norwich.
+She’d done an awful lot of work, she was my longstop really.
+She’d filter all the mail that came in when I went offshore.
+I’d phone her up and say to either send it on, keep it, or deal with it this way.
 She was a longstop unpaid secretary actually.
-Very good PA!
-And a good cook as well.
+Very good PA, and a good cook as well.

-I’d arranged for this party, and we had a very very good night.
+I’d arranged for this party, and we had a very, very good night.
 An excellent night.
-And we were flying back the next day on the evening flight.
-I said, while we’re up here we’ll have a look round Aberdeen and what have you.
-I wanted to see the Piper memorial up in Aberdeen.
-The chaps who got killed on the Piper.
-Because I knew quite a few of them.
-I had a lot of friends killed as well, while I was offshore, unfortunately.
+We were flying back the next day on the evening flight.
+I said while we’re up here we’ll have a look round Aberdeen and what have you.
+I wanted to see the Piper memorial up in Aberdeen because I knew quite a few of the chaps who got killed on the Piper.
+I had a lot of friends killed as well while I was offshore, unfortunately.
 But that’s another story which I won’t go into, it would upset me.

-And then, of course, I retired.
 I didn’t retire completely.
-The company asked me would I do the occasional day at North Denes.
-They ran North Denes airport at the time.
-I went there and did one, possibly two days a week, for a couple of years and then I totally retired.
-And then of course looking round for something to do.
-I was all of a millisecond settling into retirement – I thoroughly enjoyed it.
+The company ran North Denes airport at the time and asked would I do the occasional day.
+I went there and did one, possibly two, days a week for a couple of years before I totally retired.
+I was all of a millisecond settling into retirement, I thoroughly enjoyed it.

 © 2020 WISEArchive.
 All Rights Reserved.